ParasGupta1199/Temperature-Converter/README.md

 # Temperature Converter 🔥❄️

-A simple web app to convert temperatures between Celsius, Fahrenheit, and Kelvin using HTML, CSS, and JavaScript.
+A simple and responsive web app that converts temperatures between Celsius, Fahrenheit, and Kelvin using HTML, CSS, and modern JavaScript (ES6+).

 ## 🛠️ Built With